Privacy Policy

 Unfortunately, the transmission of information via the internet is not completely secure.
 Although we will do our best to protect your personal data, we cannot guarantee the security of your data transmitted to the website; any transmission is at your own risk.
 Once we have received your information, we will use strict procedures and security features to try to prevent unauthorised access.

-4.1 Storing information
+3.1 Storing information

 Penny Brohn UK’s operations are based in the UK and we store most of your data within the European Union (EU).
 Some organisations which provide services to us may transfer your data outside the European Economic Area but we’ll only allow this if your data is adequately protected.
 Some of our systems are provided by US companies and while it is our policy that we prefer data hosting and processing to remain in the EU, it may be that using their products results in your data being transferred to the USA.
-However, we only allow this when we are certain your data will be adequately protected in accordance with US Privacy Shield or Standard EU contractual clauses.
+However, we only allow this when we are certain your data will be adequately protected in accordance with Standard EU contractual clauses.

-4.2 Payment card security
+3.2 Payment card security

-Penny Brohn has an active PCI-DSS (Payment Card Industry Data Security Standard) compliance programme.
+Penny Brohn UK has an active PCI-DSS (Payment Card Industry Data Security Standard) compliance programme.
 This is the stringent international standard for safe card payment processes.
 As part of our compliance, we ensure that our IT systems do not directly collect or store your payment card information, such as the full 16-digit number on the front of the card or the security code on the back.

-Our online donations solutions are carried out using a ‘payment gateway’ (such as Blackbaud Netcomms, Sagepay or PayPal) which is a direct connection to a payment service provided by a bank.
+Our online donations solutions are carried out using a ‘payment gateway’ (such as Blackbaud Netcomms, Stripe or PayPal) which is a direct connection to a payment service provided by a bank.
 This means that when you input card data into the payment page, you are communicating directly with the bank and the bank passes your payment to us.
 This means that your payment card information is handled by the bank and not processed or held by us.

-Disclosing and sharing data
+4. Disclosing and sharing data

 We do not sell or share your personal information for other organisations to use.